About the Postdoctoral Fellowship

 About CAPS and CPO

 The mission of Counseling and Psychological Services (CAPS) at Stony Brook University (SBU) is to provide psychological and psychiatric services in support of student’s health and well-being as they pursue their academic careers.
 An interdisciplinary team of licensed and certified mental health professionals provide psychotherapy and psychiatric treatment to the student population as well as immediate help in psychiatric emergencies.
 We provide individual and group therapy (process groups, meditation groups, and support groups).
-We work within a 10-session parameter, and we most typically see students for 10 sessions per academic year.
+We work within a brief treatment model.
 Many clinicians have strong backgrounds in relational psychodynamic work, and most of our clinicians work from an integrative perspective.
 CAPS is committed to affirming and respecting people of all backgrounds.
 We work with an explicit awareness of the importance of affirming the experiences of LGBTQ-identified students as well as individuals from racially and religiously underrepresented groups.

 The mission of the Center for Prevention and Outreach (CPO) is to provide students and the campus community with prevention, early intervention, education and outreach services around the public health concerns impacting college students, including but not limited to, substance abuse and sexual and interpersonal violence.
 CPO uses a data driven public health approach to make population based sustainable changes in the community that reduce harm and foster a safe, inclusive and supportive environment.